This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Clinical Rationale for Each Active

-Post-procedure skin faces one primary threat: melanocyte overactivation via the plasmin pathway, driving post-inflammatory hyperpigmentation (PIH).
-CODE3 addresses this with three synergistic actives — each with independent peer-reviewed support — in concentrations proven effective on healing skin.
+Hyperpigmentation and melasma are driven by melanocyte overactivation via the plasmin pathway.
+CODE3 addresses this with three synergistic actives — each with independent peer-reviewed support — in concentrations matched to clinical trial evidence.

 Active 01